TIPS & IDEAS: Mixing & matching patterns

 - don’t be afraid to vary the depths of a particular colour, you don’t have to stick with one particular depth

-If you choose a pattern palette using all neutrals, your main pattern isn’t AS important, you’ll have a lot more room to mix and match within your chosen neutral range.
-It’s when you add COLOUR that you need to pay more attention to repetition.
+If you choose a pattern palette using all neutrals, your main pattern isn’t AS important.
+What this means is that you’ll have a lot more room to mix and match within your chosen neutral range.
+HOWEVER, when you add COLOUR that you need to pay more attention to COLOUR REPETITION from one fabric to the next.

 Choose TWO TO THREE COLOURS from your MAIN pattern that you’d like to repeat in a secondary, more simple pattern.

-- if you only have THREE main colours, you may want only TWO colours in your secondary pattern
+- if you only have THREE colours in your MAIN pattern, you may want only TWO colours in your secondary pattern so that it doesn’t compete (or repeat the same colours in a smaller or more subdued pattern)

-- if you have FOUR TO FIVE main colours, you may want TWO TO THREE COLOURS in your secondary pattern
+- if you have FOUR TO FIVE colours (or more) in your MAIN pattern, you may want TWO TO THREE COLOURS in your secondary pattern

-larger patterns often suit graphic large scale toss cushions, ottomans, couches, area rugs and drapes
+larger more dominant patterns often suit graphic large scale toss cushions, ottomans, couches, area rugs and drapes

 - you can have TWO TO THREE secondary patterns in your room with different colours in them, as long as they are colours that are found in the MAIN pattern (there are exceptions to this, but this keeps it simple)